Winter Wildlife Adventures for Families in Marin and North Bay

 Winter in the Bay Area is a great time to get the whole family out to observe wildlife in its natural habitat, especially when the weather is cool and clear like it's been lately.
 Here's our rundown on family wildlife adventures in Marin and the North Bay during the winter months.
 All these are free unless otherwise noted.

-Head to Point Reyes National Seashore and its famous lighthouse to watch California Gray Whales as they migrate south to the Sea of Cortez off the coast of Mexico.
+Head to Point Reyes National Seashore to watch California Gray Whales as they migrate south to the Sea of Cortez off the coast of Mexico.
 Don't forget to bring your binoculars!
 The best whale watching time is from late December through mid-January and again in March and April when they make their return trip back up to Alaska.

 Point Reyes is also home to a sizeable colony of Northern Elephant Seals.
 You can find these mammoth marine mammals camped out on beaches throughout Point Reyes.
 There's a great viewing overlook at Chimney Rock on the way to the Point Reyes Lighthouse.